 Prerequisite: Automotive Technology Fundamentals.
-This course has a strict limit of 15 students

 This course affords students the opportunity for training in the hightech areas of automotive computer electronics.
 In-depth theory, testing, and diagnostic procedures help students develop skills in the areas of computerized engine controls, electronic fuel delivery systems, emission controls, charging systems, and computerized chassis diagnostics.
 Students who complete this course gain the knowledge required to achieve a successful career in the highly competitive automotive industry.
 Students completely restore a classic or antique vehicle.
 The work includes engine and transmission rebuilding, interior refinishing, bodywork, repainting, electrical wiring, and troubleshooting.
 Students who complete this course have a solid foundation for a multitude of careers in the automotive mechanic and restoration fields.
 There will be a final exam.
-Students who enroll in Automotive Technology Applications also receive a 1/2 credit in Career and Financial Management.